Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Poomsae Teams (per person) - $70

-We strongly recommend entering online as you will have clearer visibility of your athletes divisions.
-Plus you can add in your athletes image and club logo to appear on the virtual draw.
+When entering online as you will have clearer visibility of your athletes’ divisions.
+Plus, you can add in your athlete’s image and club logo to appear on the virtual draw.

 -